pilotpirxie/dependency-time-machine/README.md

 # dependency-time-machine

-Tool to automatically update dependencies one-by-one in the chronological order.
-Most dependencies are compatible with other packages from the similar or pastime.
+Tool to automatically update dependencies one by one in chronological order.
+Most dependencies are compatible with other packages from a similar time or pastime.
 This tool helps to find the latest compatible version of the dependencies and update them.

-This tool is intend to simulate the typical updating workflow as it was done regularly.
+This tool is intended to simulate the typical updating workflow as it was done regularly.

 ## Installation
 Run with npx to find the next recommended dependency to update: